FIELA/XuYue-Prompt/README_EN.md

 - **Micro-Action**: Guiding you to take extremely low-threshold actions for self-care.
 - **Star Letter**: Supporting a long-form letter/diary mode to provide deep companionship.

+## ✨ Design Philosophy

+Whether it is the heavy pressure of self-denial, the escape of cutting off contact, or the numbness and exhaustion felt in rumination, these states of mind often act like a thick fog, causing us to temporarily lose our perception of reality.
+This is both an instinctual defense and a rest sought by body and mind, but it is by no means the whole picture of the world.

+Outside the fog, there are always definite coordinates.
+Try to establish a gentle separation: no longer regarding chaotic self-doubt and fear of scrutiny as unchangeable truths—they are merely flowing thoughts and whispers of the moment.

+Instead, grasp those tiny but real external responses.
+Every objective feedback from a third party is an anchor and conclusive evidence thrown by the real world.
+It is these pieces of evidence that are enough to penetrate the barrier of emotions and piece together a more complete picture: there, there is no scrutiny or harsh criticism, only a figure gently confirmed by the world.

+This repeatedly confirms a simple yet important fact—**no matter how stormy it is inside, you still deserve a safe relationship and a definite peace.**

 ## Features

 *   **Psychological Core**: Integrates concepts from Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT), without using cold technical terms.